kaleidawave/ezno/checker/specification/specification.md

 new Palindrome("y").append("a").append("k").inner satisfies "kayak";
 ```

-- 5 not assignable to string
+- Argument of type 5 is not assignable to parameter of type string

 ### Types